tschissler/KubernetesDemo/Docs/4_UseDocker.md

     docker build -f PrimeDecomposition/Dockerfile -t primedecompservice .
     ```
     Make sure you do not miss the dot in the end as it specifies the current folder as the context for the whole build operation.
     The docker command can only access files within this context.
+The operation can take a bit if it runs for the first time as it downloads some
+    images from dockerhub, a public repository for docker images.
+No worries, next time it will be much faster.

     The result of this operation should loook something like this.
     ![image](https://user-images.githubusercontent.com/11467601/115914576-6c971600-a472-11eb-9fd3-83b023593bf8.png)